LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 Description
    Invoke DwmFlush() to sync screen capture to the Windows presentation interval.

    ..
 Caution:: Applies to Windows only.
-Alleviates visual stuttering during mouse movement, but causes the capture
+Alleviates visual stuttering during mouse movement.
-      rate to be limited to the host monitor's currently active refresh rate.
+      If enabled, this feature will automatically deactivate if the client framerate exceeds the host monitor's current refresh rate.

 Default
-   ``disabled``
+   ``enabled``

 Examples